Does the success of a business depend on users? You bet it does

 Other than to increase traffic and visibility to your website through SEO strategies, adopting a data-based approach to your website design should be one of your top priorities.

 Typical day on an eCommerce store

-Chances are they may not be able to locate their desired products or they might find them.
-If they find them, they may simply look them up and leave, save them for later (to think it over) or they just might end up buying them.
+Two immediate possibilities are: they may not be able to locate their desired products or they might find them.
+If they find them, they may just look them up and leave, save them for later (to think it over) or they might end up buying them.

 And men think only women are impossible to figure out, eh?
 Pfft!
 Online buyers are way more complicated, seemingly almost totally unpredictable.
 Or are they?

 When visitors enter your eCommerce site, they are confronted with several options to choose from, all the while clicking or tapping their way around.
 If they entered with an intent to purchase a product, your goal would be to help them navigate their way around your online store in the most user-friendly manner so you can convert them to customers.